redox-os/orbtk/README.md

 [![docs.rs](https://docs.rs/orbtk/badge.svg)](https://docs.rs/orbtk)

 The Orbital Widget Toolkit is a cross-platform (G)UI toolkit for building scalable user interfaces with the programming language Rust.
-It's based on the [Entity Component System Pattern](https://en.wikipedia.org/wiki/Entity_component_system) and provides a functional, Reactive-like API.
+It's based on the [Entity Component System Pattern](https://en.wikipedia.org/wiki/Entity_component_system) and provides a [functional Reactive](https://en.wikipedia.org/wiki/Functional_reactive_programming)-like API.

 The main goals of OrbTk are speed, ease of use, and cross-platform compatibility.